mariomadproductions/dump-fixing-tools/README.md

 ## General
 ### Automatic
  - [findcrcs](https://github.com/claunia/findcrcs)	 - I guess this is not superceded by find-ends, but I'm not sure.
+GUI/further automation tool:  [GUI for FindCRCs](http://forum.redump.org/topic/14688/gui-for-findcrcs/).
  - [crc-trim-prefix](https://github.com/hcs64/crc-trim-prefix/) -	Superceded by find-ends?
  - [find-ends](https://github.com/hcs64/find-ends)	- Rebuild the missing ends of files, given the expected complete CRC32 and another file to search for the missing parts."
  - [bitflipper](https://github.com/conorpp/bitflipper) -	Flips bits in a file to correct minor corruption, until SHA1 is found.
 I've confirmed it can be sped up significantly by adding CRC32 pre-check to the code, but I don't know how to do that cleanly.